willdurand/BazingaHateoasBundle/Resources/doc/index.md

 Extending
 ---------

-### RelationProviderResolver
+### RelationProvider

-A relation provider resolver is a class which provides a PHP callable.
-This callable will provide relations (links) for a given object.
+A relation provider provide relations (links) for a given class.

 You can add new relation providers by implementing the `Hateoas\Configuration\Provider\RelationProviderInterface`